 Cigar length and diameter are typically the two most important factors to consider when it comes to a projecting the smoking duration for a given cigar.
 The concept of length is pretty straight forward and is typically measured in inches from foot (the end you light up) to cap (the end you cut).

-The length of a cigar typically falls somewhere in between 4″ to 8″ inches in length.
+The length of most cigars typically fall somewhere in between 4″ to 8″ inches in length.

 When discussing cigar diameter however, it is is typically measured and described in terms of ring gauge.
 A ring gauge is 1/64th of an inch, with typical ring gauges ranging between 28-60ths in diameter.